arktronic/sama/README.md

   }
 }
 ```

+The connection string can be overridden using the environment variable described in the previous section.

 **Note**: The `Encryption:Key` setting is optional.
 If not provided, SAMA will auto-generate a persistent encryption key using ASP.NET Data Protection:
 - **Docker**: Keys stored in `/app/keys` volume (persisted as `samakeys` volume in docker-compose)